Table of Contents

 Be sure to download the correct CSV file.
 This can then be uploaded into the Data Management Section of Scoir.

-1. In Scoir, navigate to the Data Management feature via the dropdown menu in the upper right hand corner of your screen
+1. In Scoir, navigate to the Data Management tab via More dropdown menu at the top of your screen

 1. Scroll down until you see College Board and select Upload New File

-1. Choose the score report that was downloaded from the College Board website and upload it into the system
+1. Choose the recent raw score file that was downloaded from the College Board website and drag that file over, or upload it from your drive.

 2. Once the file has been uploaded it will show as available.
 Click Continue to process the fie.